eellpp/pubScratchpad/general/btt.md

 Unless otherwise stated, the maximum speed limit of all roads in Singapore is : 50 km/hr

 Class 3/3A can carry no more than seven passengers (excluding driver)

+What is the maximum unladen weight of the vehicle a Class 3/Class 3A driver is allowed to drive?
+3000 KG

+light goods vehicle speed limit : 60km/hr when carrying workers onboard

+PDL:
+After passing your BTT, you may apply for a Provisional Driving Licence (PDL)
+A PDL is valid for 2 years from the date of grant and can be renewed subsequently for every 2 years
+As a PDL holder, you must display two 18 cm square ‘L’ plates, in a conspicuous position on both the front and back of your motor vehicle during your driving lessons and driving tests

+Probation period:
+New drivers are motorists who hold a new class of driving licence for less than one year from the date of grant of licence.
+They shall be under probation for one year from the date of grant of the new driving licence to them.
+During the one year probation period, all new Class 2B, Class 3/3A and Class 3C/3CA drivers are required to display a distinguishing mark (i.e. Probation Plate) at the front and rear of their vehicles when driving.

+As per the traffic regulations, who are required to wear seat belts?  driver and all passengers, 3 demerit points on failure